Loading...

 Paying Attention to the Hearing Notice

 After receiving the hearing notice, employers should read it carefully and make sure to understand the participation instructions provided by the state.
-They usually cover the date and time of the hearing, whether the hearing is being held in person or over the phone, how to submit documentation for the hearing and how to provide employers’ and witnesses’ contact information.
+They usually cover the date and time of the hearing, whether it is being held in person or over the phone, how to submit documentation for the hearing and how to provide employers’ and witnesses’ contact information.

 Preparing the Necessary Documents

 Gathering all relevant documents is one of the most important elements necessary to win unemployment hearings.
-Hence, employers attending an unemployment hearing should submit any requested documents to the hearing officer prior to the hearing and bring all necessary records to the hearing to defend their position.
+Hence, employers attending an unemployment hearing should submit any requested documents to the hearing officer before the hearing and bring all necessary records to the hearing to defend their position.
 These documents might include the following:

 • Employment history documents showing the employee’s first and last day of employment, their job title, duties and pay rate at the time of separation.